arumugarajm/Optical-Fluence-Removal-from-PAT-image/README.md

 ## Dataset preparation
 To generate dataset, the following operations were performed on fundus images.
-Resized,Binarized and Optical absorption coefficient of tissue value was assigned
+Resized,Binarized and Optical absorption coefficient of tissue value was assigned.

 ## Optical forward problem
 This process done with the help of NIRFAST toolbox.
-Already we knew mua value, now we have to give remaining properties to NIRFAST toolbox and the generate the Optical energy distribution
+Already we knew mua value, now we have to give remaining properties to NIRFAST toolbox and the generate the Optical energy distribution.

 ## Acoustic forward and inverse problem